-In 2024, the executive team focused their efforts on implementing the 2026 Strategic Agenda, approved by the board of directors, and prioritized initiatives according to the eight pillars of the agenda.
-It also guided the Group's activities towards an objectives and key results (OKR) based approach.
-It prioritized the strengthening of the Group's UNA Culture and the integral management of talent and performance.
+In 2024, the executive team focused its efforts on the execution of the 2026 Strategic Agenda, approved by the board of directors, and prioritized initiatives according to the eight pillars of the agenda.
+It also guided the group's activities toward an objectives and key results (OKR) based approach.
+It stressed the strengthening of the Group's UNA Culture and the comprehensive management of talent and performance.

-As part of the Group's good corporate practices, the Nomination and Compensation Committee conducted a review of the general management's competencies and performance.
+As part of the group's good corporate practices, the Nomination and Compensation Committee conducted a review of the general management's competencies and performance.